-Looking for the best fall vacations in the US this year?
+Looking for the best fall vacations in US this year?

-So, if you’re looking for the best vacation in October, November, or even September, then keep on reading.
-There are bucket list destinations that are close by so you can take that domestic trip.
+As a traveling mom, I love looking for great places to visit with my kids each season.
+So, if you’re looking for the best vacation during early October, November, or even September, then keep on reading.
+There are bucket list destinations that are close by so you can take that fun trip.

-Here are some of the top Fall destinations that we recommend.
+Here are some of my top Fall destinations that I recommend.